jayward139/jayward139.github.io/_pages/works.md

 ---
-title: "Works"
+title: "Term Papers and Working Papers"
 permalink: /works/
 ---

-##Term Papers and Working Papers

 A Rousseauian Look at History & Aesthetics
 ====